Jupyter Overview

 # Then from here you can do pip install or conda install

 As a specific example, here we’ll illustrate how to create your own Python kernel within a Python Jupyter environment, using a specific Python version and specific numpy version.
-In this case I use `mamba`, a drop-in replacement for `conda` that is usually faster at installing packages.
+We'll use the `conda-forge` channel (i.e., repository of packages) as that provides a wide variety of up-to-date, community-supported packages.

 conda create --name=my_numpy -c conda-forge python=3.11 ipykernel